 - One of the most basic tasks that homeowners can do is keep an eye on the thermostat.

-- When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is running as it should be and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is running as it should be and heating your home’s air.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being used.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
 Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
 This can lead to busted blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+What Does a Furnace Tune-Up Include

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

 - Pilot and gas pressure adjustment.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to restore these elements to the designed specifications.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to return these elements to the designed specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Many furnace filters need to be replaced at least every 90 days, which can boost efficiency and prevent operational glitches.
+Many furnace filters need to be replaced at least every three months, which can improve efficiency and prevent operational glitches.

 - Written assessment.
-Credible HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next year.
-This important information can help you figure out the current condition of your furnace and what can be done to lower your energy bills.
+Credible HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next year.
+This valuable information can help you figure out the current condition of your furnace and what can be done to lower your energy bills.

-All furnaces have a power switch (just like a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a few minutes to see if it turns the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Each furnace has a power switch (that resembles a light switch) either on the furnace or on a nearby wall.
+Flip the switch and wait a few minutes to see if the furnace starts working.
+Also make sure all access panels and doors on the furnace are completely closed.